On Our Terms

 Roldy Aguero Ablao

 Roldy Aguero Ablao is a queer mixed CHamoru artist and cultural practitioner from the island of Guåhan.
-He is inspired by the stories and myths of the Oceania, weaving in themes of memory and renewal as an underlying foundation for his practice.
-He began his career at the Wing Luke Museum of the Asian Pacific American Experience in Seattle, working in exhibitions and education and then sailed towards the Burke Museum of Natural History and Culture, creating on-site and digital experiences.
-Currently, Roldy is freelancing and utilizing his work to give back to his community through arts, education, performance, and drag.
-He has dabbled in various media — from photography, sculpture, floral design, paper arts, film, and fashion.
+They are inspired by the stories and myths of the Oceania, weaving in themes of memory and renewal as an underlying foundation for his practice.
+They began their career at the Wing Luke Museum of the Asian Pacific American Experience in Seattle, working in exhibitions and education and then sailed towards the Burke Museum of Natural History and Culture, creating on-site and digital experiences.
+Currently, Roldy is freelancing and utilizing their work to give back to their community through arts, education, performance, and drag.
+They have dabbled in various media — from photography, sculpture, floral design, paper arts, film, and fashion.

 Ron photo on black background